jdupak/diploma-thesis/src/00_thesis.md

 >      x = b; // b: &'b T
 >  }
 > ```
->
-> **Example:** We need to infer the type of x, so that it is a subtype of both `&'a T` and `&'b T`.
-We need to make sure that if we further use x, that is safe with regard to all loans it can contain (here `a` or `b`).
+> **Example:** The type of `x` must be inferred to be a subtype of both `&'a T` and `&'b T`, ensuring safe use with all potential loans (here `a` or `b`).

-In Rust, unlike object-oriented languages like Java or C++, the only subtyping relation other than identity is caused by lifetimes[^var3].
-Two regions (corresponding to lifetimes) can be unrelated, a subset of each other (in terms of a set of CFG nodes) (denoted `'a: 'b`), or equal (typically a result of `'a: 'b` and `'b: 'a`).
+In Rust, unlike object-oriented languages like Java or C++, the only subtyping relationship, apart from identity, arises from lifetimes[^var3].
+Two regions (representing lifetimes) can either be unrelated, subsets of each other in terms of CFG nodes (`'a: 'b`), or equal (resulting from `'a: 'b` and `'b: 'a`).
 The dependency of subtyping on the inner parameter is called variance.

-[^var3]: During the type inference computation, there can also be a subtyping relation with a general kind of types (like <integer>), which is mostly used for literals without a type annotation, where we know it is "some kind" of integer, but we do not yet know which one
+[^var3]: During type inference computation, there can also be subtyping relations with general kinds of types (like <integer>),which is mostly used for literals without a type annotation, where we know it is "some kind" of integer, but we do not yet know which one.

 > **Definition** [@reference]
 >